Computing higher Leray-Serre spectral sequences of towers of fibrations: Higher Leray--Serre spectral sequences in a simplicial framework

-As in the case of classical spectral sequences, this formula provides a description of an initial page of the spectral system; however, other terms $S[z,s,p,b]$ can only be determined in some simple cases.
+As in the case of classical spectral sequences, this formula provides a description of an initial page of the higher spectral sequence; however, other terms $S[z,s,p,b]$ can only be determined in some simple cases.
 A first issue is that the differentials between terms of the 2-page, unlike the terms themselves, are not given explicitly.
-A second problem to determine the spectral system computationally arises when the involved chain complexes are not of finite type, as we have mentioned before, since standard algorithms for homology are bound to work with finite bases and matrices.
-However, the method we introduce in the present work is able to circumvent these obstacles by constructing the tower of fibrations in a simplicial framework and then using the effective homology of $E_0$ (which can be built automatically by Kenzo when $G_0, \ldots,G_{m-1}$ and $B$ are objects with effective homology) in order to determine the spectral system of the tower of fibrations by means of a spectral system associated with a chain complex of finite type.
+A second problem to determine the higher spectral sequence computationally arises when the involved chain complexes are not of finite type, as we have mentioned before, since standard algorithms for homology are bound to work with finite bases and matrices.
+However, the method we introduce in the present work is able to circumvent these obstacles by constructing the tower of fibrations in a simplicial framework and then using the effective homology of $E_0$ (which can be built automatically by Kenzo when $G_0, \ldots,G_{m-1}$ and $B$ are objects with effective homology) in order to determine the higher spectral sequence of the tower of fibrations by means of a higher spectral sequence associated with a chain complex of finite type.

 In order to simplify the description of the results and make them more understandable, in Sections~\ref{sec:serre_spectral_systems} and~\ref{sec:efhm_for_serrespectralsystems} we consider the simple case of towers of two fibrations, as in diagram~(\ref{eq:tower-of-2-fibrations}).
 All the results we present carry over to the general case of $m$ fibrations, and in Section~\ref{sec:m_fibrations} we will provide a sketch of the proofs.